 This instant oatmeal is especially great for busy mornings because, when microwaved, it’s ready in less than one minute—and it only takes two to three minutes on the stove.

-The Bob’s Red Mill Organic Quick Cooking Rolled Oats (view at Amazon) make a hearty, plain oatmeal that gives you control over added ingredients, but if you want an instant oatmeal that’s already flavored for you, try the RXBar Gluten Free Oatmeal Cups in Apple Cinnamon (view at Amazon) or the Purely Elizabeth Collagen Protein Oat Cup (view at Amazon).
+The Bob’s Red Mill Organic Quick Cooking Rolled Oats make a hearty, plain oatmeal that gives you control over added ingredients, but if you want an instant oatmeal that’s already flavored for you, try The GFB Protein Fruit, Nuts and Seeds Gluten-Free Oatmeal or the Purely Elizabeth Collagen Protein Blueberry Walnut Oatmeal Cups.

 What to Look for When Buying Instant Oatmeal